roddhjav/ecurve/README.md

 * `<localhost>` : `12800`

 ### Elgamal : `elgamal`
+This front-end provide an easy to use command for encrypt a file with elgamal.
+The front-end read the file as a binary file but write the cipher as a text file.
+As an asymetric security primitives, Elgamal is used for encryption of short message like keys.
+Do not use it for encrypt big file.

 **Generate an elgamal key pair : `<key>` as private and `<key.pub>` as public key**
 ```